burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - pointer type
 - and reference type.
 [4, p.380].

-However in reality at the moment of 2024, this can be not supported by actual compiler implementations (please be careful).
+However, in reality at the moment of 2024, this cannot be supported by actual compiler implementations (please be careful).
 Also, the compiler needs to be able to evaluate the arguments corresponding to all non-type parameters at compile time.

 3. *Template-template parameters.* A template can be customized with a template class.
-Details are available [1], Appendix B. We can see this as a bit advanced construction, but it's available.
+Details are available [1], Appendix B. This as a bit advanced construction, but it's available.
 Example:
 ```cpp
     template<template<class, class> class H, class S>
     struct T {